-Grown Here Farms embodies a pure, sustainable lifestyle in every stage of their cultivation practice.
+Grown Here Farms is woman owned and lead farm that embodies a pure, sustainable lifestyle in every stage of their cultivation practice.
 They believe in growing and producing delicious products naturally, using only what mother nature gave us.
 They believe that what goes into how a product is made or grown is just as important as what comes out.
 They believe in transparency in the supply chain – that you should know what is in your food, who grew it and how it was produced.
 And they believe that there is a reason grandma’s food tastes so much better than any other meal; it is the love that goes into it.

 Privately held, entirely female owned and led, Grown Here Farms is proud to make positive impacts on the environment by growing fresh, pure food that reflects a conscious lifestyle.
 They don’t partake in conventional agricultural practices.
 No pesticides, no chemicals; their products are planted biologically in the soil and grown in natural sunlight and water.
 All of our products have been infused with sound therapy, listening to high-vibrational frequencies, small-batch, hand-made.